keokji/keokji/README.md

-Talk to me about my fandoms, cosplaying or art :]
+Talk to me about my fandoms :]